 Year-over-year growth in wages was 2.9% last month.
 Wage growth appears to have formed a peak in February 2019 (at 3.4%) and has since been trending lower.
 Nonetheless, wage growth remains above levels registered between the financial crisis and the first half of 2018.
 The unemployment rate was unchanged at 3.5% in November and continues to hold to the lowest levels since the late 1960s.

 Consumer Confidence & Spending

-Overall consumer spending increased 0.3% month-over-month in November and was up 2.9% year-over-year.
-Consumer spending on apparel increased 1.7% month-over-month and was up 4.1% year-over-year.
-For each of the past seven months, year-over-year growth in apparel spending has outpaced overall spending.
+Overall consumer spending increased by 0.3% month-over-month in November and was 2.4% higher year-over-year.
+Spending on apparel decreased by 0.2% month-over-month but was up 2.4% year-over-year.

 Consumer Prices & Import Data

 The CPI for garments was virtually unchanged month-over-month in November (+0.01%) but was 2.5% lower year-over-year.
 The average cost per square meter of imported cotton-dominant apparel decreased $0.01 cent/square-meter equivalent (SME) or -0.3% month-over-month in seasonally-adjusted data for November.
 Year-over-year, the average import costs per SME were 2.5% lower.

 Effects of U.S. tariffs on Chinese-made apparel continue to surface in U.S. trade data.
 In the latest available figures (November), China’s share of cotton-dominant imports was 22% (seasonally-adjusted).
 Before tariffs were implemented in September, the average for Chinese share in 2019 was 27%.
 Last November, the Chinese share of U.S. cotton-dominant imports was 29%.